Future Large Aircraft - FLA

 |TOTAL [July 2012]||174 + 7 options|

-The total number of aircraft required by these countries amounts to approximately 300.
+The total number of aircraft required by these countries amounted to approximately 300.
 The A400M began 1982 as the British Aerospace / Aerospatiale / MBB / Lockheed Future International Military Airlifter (FIMA) program.
-Requirements were originally stated as 297 aircraft—75 for Germany, 50 for France, 45 for the U.K., 44 for Italy, 36 for Spain, 26 for Turkey, 12 for Belgium, and nine for Portugal.
+Requirements were originally stated as 297 aircraft—75 for Germany, 50 for France, 45 for the UK, 44 for Italy, 36 for Spain, 26 for Turkey, 12 for Belgium, and nine for Portugal.
 FIMA became the Euroflag Future Large Aircraft (FLA), which was turned over to prime contractor Airbus Industrie in September 1994.
 At the July 2000 Farnborough Air Show, a joint declaration indicated an intent to buy a total of 225 European A400M military transport aircraft.
 The nations intend to procure, in an initial order, aircraft in the following numbers which will be sufficient to launch the program; Belgium 7 aircraft, France 50 aircraft, Germany 73 aircraft, Italy 16 aircraft, Luxembourg 1 aircraft in close co-operation with Belgium, Spain 27 aircraft, Turkey 26 aircraft and the United Kingdom 25 aircraft.

 Following discussions, OCCAR (Organisation Conjointe de Coopération en Matière d'Armement), representing Belgium, France, Germany, Luxembourg, Spain, Turkey, and United Kingdom signed the A400M program contract on December 18, 2001, committing to a total of 196 aircraft.
-This number has subsequently been revised downwards in the light of budgetary constraints, In December 2002 Berlin decided that it would cut its order for the Airbus A400M from 73 to 60.
+This number was subsequently been revised downwards in the light of budgetary constraints, In December 2002 Berlin decided that it would cut its order for the Airbus A400M from 73 to 60.
 This was certain to raise the overall costs for all eight European countries involved in its production.

 A total of 184 aircraft had been ordered as of 2009 by Belgium, France, Germany, Luxembourg, Malaysia, Spain, Turkey and the United Kingdom.
 In November 2009 South Africa cancelled a multi-billion dollar contract for eight A400Ms, citing escalating costs and delivery delays.
 The aircraft was due to enter service with air forces in 2009, but this has now been put back to 2013.